CertNova

 Ransomware

-Malware that encrypts data and demands payment for decryption.
+A type of malicious software that encrypts a victim's data and demands payment for the decryption key.

 Read full term ->